The Timeline of Humans on Earth

 Humans migrated and spread throughout the continents.
 Like an insurance policy, this helped prevent humans from extinction during cold spells.

 But our distinct advantage was our enormous brains and ability to communicate.
 Homo sapiens were known for their artistic talents in cave paintings and clay work.

 They made hooks and spears to catch fish and invented the spear thrower.
 Thus, it made them better hunters because they could hunt from a distance.

-About 160-40 thousands years ago, the “doubly wise man” were the recent form of modern humans “homo sapiens sapiens”.
+About 160-40 thousand years ago, the “doubly wise man” were the recent form of modern humans “homo sapiens sapiens”.
 Eventually, modern humans invented a more complex language, practiced agriculture, and built cities.